dhodges/scales2do/README.md

 $ clojure -A:fig:build
 ```

+To launch a cider cljs repl from emacs, run cider-jack-in-cljs (C-c M-J)

 To clean all compiled files:

 ```
 $ rm -rf target/public
 ```

-To create a production build:
+To create a minimal build:

 ```
 $ rm -rf target/public
-$ clojure -A:fig:min
+$ clojure -A:fig:prod
 ```

-To launch a cider cljs repl from emacs, run cider-jack-in-cljs (C-c M-J)

 ## Testing